thechampusman/flutter_unicornCLI/docs/USAGE.md

 ## 1. 🦄 Introduction

 **FlutterUnicorn CLI** is a blazing-fast, cross-platform command-line tool designed to supercharge your Flutter and Git workflow.
-It provides intuitive, one-letter shortcuts for common Flutter and Git commands, an interactive menu for beginners, and a privacy-first experience.
+It provides intuitive, one-letter shortcuts for common Flutter and Git commands, a comprehensive interactive menu with 30 commands for complete workflow coverage, and a privacy-first experience.

 ---